kckoh/git-train/README.md

 # git-train
-started from the bottom now
+start from the bottom now change from refactor 2 change!! everything to refactor 2
-change everything here